TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ## A.6.
 Configure Firewall
 ## A.6.1.
 Allow connections
 - Install `ufw`, allow OpenSSH connection, allow nginx connection.
 Then, allow ports 3000, 4000, and 5000 on the server for Mobile App, Web App, and Admin Web App, respectively.
-Also, open ports 8883 and 8081 to let IoT devices to connect to the MQTT broker and to let IoT devices to connect to the MQTT web socket, respectively.
+Also, open ports 8883 and 8081 to let IoT devices to connect to the MQTT broker and the web socket, respectively.
 ```
 sudo apt install ufw
 sudo ufw allow OpenSSH